Ragione di adoprar sicuramente l'Arme, si da offesa come da difesa: The spear or two-handed sword

 For a medium weapon (a short spear, a bayoneted gun or a two-handed sword), requiring two hands, the left hand grabs near the buttstock and the right a comfortable distance ahead of it, about one foot up to give an estimation.
 The left hand is either squarely in front of the lower belly, or it is closer to the left hip, depending on how long the weapon is compared to the user’s height.
 The point is comfortably stretched out towards the opponent’s neck or upper chest.
 The stance is more square than for the short weapon, although the right foot is still forward somewhat.
 To thrust, the right and left hands both push forward together, but the right hand then releases its grip to allow the left to keep pushing the weapon out to its fullest extent.
-At the same time, the left foot is brought from behind to step far forward in front of the right foot, and finally the right foot is shifted forward and to the left to align it with the point of the weapon and the left foot.
-The left hand must then pull the weapon back so that the right hand can grab it and return to the on guard position described above.
+At the same time, the left foot is brought from behind to step far forward in front of the right foot, and finally, the right foot is shifted forward and to the left to align it with the point of the weapon and the left foot.
+The left hand must then pull the weapon back so that the right hand can grab it and return to the on-guard position described above.
 The feet go through a reverse pattern of what they just did to return the body to its initial position.
-This is a more complex movement than with the short weapon, and so takes much drill to become comfortable with.
+This is a more complex movement than with the short weapon, and so takes more drill to become comfortable with.